maple-labs/maple-docs/technical-resources/security/security.md

 # Bug Bounty

-Maple V2 has an active bug bounty to incentive whitehat hackers to report any issues discovered in the protocol to allow for the opportunity for a patch to be made before the exploit is performed by a malicious actor.
+The Maple protocol has an active bug bounty to incentive whitehat hackers to report any issues discovered in the protocol to allow for the opportunity for a patch to be made before the exploit is performed by a malicious actor.
 For all information related to the ongoing bug bounty for these contracts run by [Immunefi](https://immunefi.com/), please visit this [site](https://immunefi.com/bounty/maple/).

 # Invariants